shihabrashid-ucr/CS_179G/lab2.md

 14. **OK** and then **Save** the site.
 You may name the site to `cs179g`
 15. Now you can directly login to your EC2 instance.
 If you open PuTTY from there, the command line is for your EC2 instance

+Download and Install VSCode.
+Install `Remote-SSH` extension in VSCode.
+Now you will be able to open and code in lab server directly from vscode.

 ## Initial Setup
 ```bash
 sudo apt-get update